agroce/naucs499sp18/README.md

   - Intro to afl-fuzz
   - Intro to TSTL (library testing)

+  - Grammar-based fuzzing and target selection criteria
+    - Solidity compiler example (fuzz in a way nobody has fuzzed before)
+	- Pick targets of actual value, for white hat or black hat purposes!

   - Practical fuzzing combined with "manual static analysis"

   - Building exploits